01100001/01100001.github.io/_posts/2015-12-09-docker-setup.md

 This way I'll have full access to any of the user's files and applications from the host, and no permission issues whatsoever.

+### Misc.
+Notes

+- Always combine `apt-get update` with `apt-get install` in the same command when you need to run the commands in a container.
+Using `apt-get update` alone in a container causes caching issues and subsequent `apt-get install` instructions may fail.
+[More info here](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/#apt-get).
+So this is how it should be done:

+		sudo add-apt-repository ppa:deluge-team/ppa
+		sudo apt-get update && sudo apt-get -y install deluged deluge-console

 ### Sources

 - Docker Docs: [Installation on Ubuntu](https://docs.docker.com/engine/installation/ubuntulinux/)